syakirharis25/Gitea/README.md

 <a name="introduction"></a>
 ## 1. Introduction.
 <img src="gitea.png" height="110">
-Gitea is a community managed lightweight code hosting solution written in Go.
+Gitea is a community managed lightweight code hosting solution written in Go programming language.
 It is published under the MIT license.
 <br /><br />
 Gitea is an open-source forge software package for hosting software development version control using Git as well as other collaborative features like bug tracking, wikis and code review.
 It supports self-hosting but also provides a free public first-party instance.
 It is a fork of Gogs and is written in Go.
 Gitea can be hosted on all platforms supported by Go including Linux, macOS, and Windows.
 The project is funded on Open Collective.